owncloud-archive/documentation/admin_manual/enterprise/firewall/file_firewall.rst

 just need to add the tag to the folder or file, and then block the tag with the File Firewall.

-This example blocks access to any folder with the tag "Confidential".
+This example blocks access to any folder with the tag "Confidential" from outside access.

 Block by System Tag::

    System file tag:   is       "Confidential"
-   Subnet IPv4:       is not   "255.255.255.0/24"
+   IP Range (IPv4):   is not   "192.168.1.0/24"

 .. figure:: images/firewall-3.png
    :alt: Protecting files tagged with "Confidential" from outside access